luisbeqja/IntesaToActual/README.md

 python app.py
 ```

-Open your browser to [http://localhost:5000](http://localhost:5000) and upload your CSV file.
+Open your browser to [http://localhost:5000](http://localhost:5000) and upload your CSV or XLSX file.

 ### Command Line